 This howto assumes, that you are able to create a file on a linux filesystem.
 Furthermore it assumes, that you are able to apt-get.

-That ppa (https://launchpad.net/~wsnipex/+archive/...nta-master) can automatically use the Yadif or BOB CPU Deinterlacer.
-It can additionally use GPU Deinterlacing (VAAPI-BOB).
+Furthermore the ppa (https://launchpad.net/~wsnipex/+archive/...nta-master) can automatically use a high quality software deinterlacer Yadif or BOB OpenGL Deinterlacer.
+It can seamlessly use the before mentioned GPU Deinterlacing (VAAPI-BOB, VAAPI-MADI, VAAPI-MCDI).
 Those methods can be selected when watching a specific movie by changing the relevant options via the movie reel.
+VAAPI-MCDI is not available on a Baytrail as this is an IVB based chip.

 Some visual comparison: